 If you partially contributed to the accident, you may still recover damages, but only to the extent you are not at fault for your injuries.
 Some states allow a plaintiff to recover regardless of their degree of fault.
 This is not, however, the case in Massachusetts.
 Massachusetts is a comparative fault state, which means that a plaintiff will only be allowed to recover if his or her degree of fault is not more than that of the defendants.Recovering Damages in Your Motorcycle Accident Case

 Motorcycle accident victims can seek compensation for economic and non-economic damages.
 This includes both past and future medical expenses, lost wages, and property damage.
 The relatives of a motorcycle accident victim can recover damages from the liable parties through a wrongful death claim.
 Recoverable damages include medical bills, funeral and burial expenses, and loss of consortium.
 Massachusetts has a three-year statute of limitations on personal injury claims.
 Prompt action on your claim will help build a strong case and preserve your rights under Massachusetts law.Experienced, Reliable Representation

-Boston motorcycle accident attorney Michael O. Smith can provide you with the legal guidance and advocacy you need to get results in your motorcycle accident matter.
+Boston motorcycle accident attorney Smith and his team of attorneys can provide you with the legal guidance and advocacy you need to get results in your motorcycle accident matter.
 Mr. Smith personally handles each case, so your case will get the attention and experienced representation it deserves.
 He will review the facts of your case, discuss the legal options available to you, and answer any of your questions.
 If there is a mutual agreement to move forward, you can depend on Mr. Smith’s extensive advocacy skills to pursue the best possible outcome for your case.
 If you were injured in a motorcycle accident, call our office today at 617-263-0060 or reach us via our online form for a free initial consultation.